syd-p/conslr/docs/themes.md

 - Setting the theme of Console takes a const Theme& and instead creates a new shared\_ptr

-- Theme.extended is user implemented
+- Theme::extended is user implemented

     - Theme.extended is a raw pointer !!

+- Themes are loaded from files, see the loadfromfile example and res/themes/